snowflakedb/snowpark-python/snowpark_style_guide.md

 ## Performant SQL Generation

-Operations upon `DataFrame` will ultimately get turned into SQL statements and sent to Snowflake for execution.
+Operations upon `DataFrame` are lazily evaluated to SQL statements and sent to Snowflake for execution.
-Non-optimized SQL statements would take longer time to process and execute and sometimes the service even times out.
+Non-optimized SQL statements would take longer time to process and execute, and sometimes the service even times out.
-Snowpark has implemented a SQL simplifier which is turned on by default, and it is build upon certain rules.
+Snowpark has implemented a SQL simplifier which is turned on by default, and it is built upon certain rules.
 To maximize the effectiveness of the simplifier, we propose the following guidelines based on our practices:

 ### Calling `DataFrame.with_columns` is preferred than `DataFrame.with_column`